Holeryn/Baremetal_stuffs/barebones/Readme.md

-# A really easy barbone os
+# A really barbone os

 It is divides in: